Ideals, Varieties, and Algorithms

 f = gq + r

 where either r = 0 or d(r) < d(g).
-Moreover, the following program realizes this
+The following program realize this:

 <- f, g